Credibility in Second-Price Auctions: An Experimental Test: Experimental Results

 \subsection{Seller Behavior}

 We now investigate the behavior of sellers.
 In the credible auctions (FP and CSP treatments), the seller's role is passive.
-Thus, our data consists only of the 24 sellers who participate in the NCSP treatment.
+Thus, our data consists only of the 48 sellers who participate in the NCSP treatment.
 Recall that each seller makes two choices in each round: she decides which bidder wins the item and the price of the item.
-We find that the seller selects the highest bidder as the winner in 239 out of 240 cases.\footnote{In a single instance, a seller facing two bids of 25 and 47 selects the lowest bidder as the winner.} This behavior is consistent with both the dominant strategy of the seller and the rules of the auction.
+We find that the seller selects the highest bidder as the winner in 99\% (476/480) of cases.
+This behavior is consistent with both the dominant strategy of the seller and the rules of the auction.
 Furthermore, the fact that sellers nearly always allocate the item to the highest bidder provides a basic rationality check and rules out subject confusion as an explanation for our results.

 We now explore the degree to which sellers break the rules of the auction when making pricing decisions.
 To do so, we define the "overcharging ratio" $s_{it}$ for seller $i$ in round $t$ of the experiment as